marcelmalewski/github-api-spring/README.md

 Both end points extends from class "GithubService".
 In this class are implemented two class variables and one method that are used in both end points.
 Thanks to that i have less code.

+* **Testing:**
+  I created github account with some repostirories.
+  Thanks to that i can test my application on github user which will never change.

 ### How to install:
 ...